 First, discern that it is a structural conflict.
 Conflicts of this sort tend to happen when there are different departments or goals, different professional interests, different types and rhythms of work, and when the teams do not have an interdependent goal at the level where they do their work.
 Everyone in a company may have a goal of “producing valuable products profitably,” but at a department level, groups may be at odds.
 For example, both developers and auditors want the company to be successful, but they have different roles in meeting that goal, which often feel at odds—i.e., structural conflict.

 Here’s another check.
 Some structural conflicts are self-imposed, as when testers and developers report to different managers and are measured differently.
-Testers and developers do have an interdependent goal: It takes both testing and development skills to deliver a complete and reliable product.
+Testers and developers do have an interdependent goal: it takes both testing and development skills to deliver a complete and reliable product.
 If you bring together both on a cross-functional team, the conflict usually dissolves.

 No labels.
 That means neither group can say the other group is lazy, sloppy, or a bunch of slackers.
 Positive labels aren’t much better; they don’t give specific information, and they imply that one side is empowered to evaluate the other.
 The power-difference message comes through whether the labels are negative or positive.

 No characterizations about motives or intelligence.
 Remember the fundamental attribution error?
 People and groups that are in conflict develop stories about the “others.”
 Over time, these can evolve into harsh judgments about the others’ motivation, intelligence, and general fitness as human beings.
 The judgments show up in statements such as “They don’t care about quality,” “They don’t get it,” and worse.
 These types of judgments can make conflict resolution in the workplace more difficult.